Jacopo Riccati: Career

 Riccati received various academic offers but declined them in order to devote his full attention to the study of mathematical analysis on his own.
-Peter the Great invited him to Russia as president of the St. Petersburg Academy of Sciences.
-He was also invited to Vienna as an imperial councillor and was offered a professorship at the University of Padua.
-He declined all these offers.
+In 1696 he married the countess Elisabetta Onigo, and established his residence in Treviso, refusing the invitation by Peter the Great to become the president of the St. Petersburg Academy of Sciences.
+He was also asked to Vienna as an imperial councillor (Consigliere Aulico) and offered a professorship as the University of Padua.
+He declined all these offers, preferring to stay in Italy and devote himself to his studies privately.